NEH Fellowships and Awards for Faculty Terms and Conditions

 F. Payment Procedures: Once you submit the Individual Programs Acceptance Form, NEH will process your award.
 (During this time, you will not be able to see your award information in eGMS Reach.)
 When the process is complete, the Office of Grant Management will send you a Notice of Action that includes your payment schedule and instructions explaining how to submit your banking information using the ACH Vendor/Miscellaneous Payment Enrollment Form SF-3881 (ACH form).

-The ACH form (available in the “Forms & Reports” section) allows NEH to transfer funds to your or your employer’s account.
+For awards to individuals issued before August 12, 2024: The ACH form (available in the “Forms & Reports” section) allows NEH to transfer funds to your or your employer’s account.
 NEH cannot pay you until you submit this form.
 You may elect to have the funds deposited directly into your personal account or into your employer’s account.
-If you choose your employer’s account, complete the payee information section using your employer’s banking information, but enter your social security number, not your employer’s tax ID number.
+If you choose your employer’s account, complete the payee information section using your employer’s banking information, but enter your Social Security number, not your employer’s tax ID number.
 You may need to contact your finance or accounting office for routing and account numbers.
 Note: NEH no longer requires a signature on this form.

 You need to submit the form only once, unless your banking information changes.
 Do not attach payment requests to eGMS Reach messages or to emails to NEH.